 There are multiple security protocols in use (although the local server is PPTP, L2TP, and SSTP only), alongside 256-bit encryption and extra features like split tunneling and Secure DNS.
 Users can enjoy complete privacy as no logs are kept regarding online activities.
 In addition, there’s dedicated customer support provided 24/7 via live chat or email.

 Bear in mind that the refund policy has a couple of restrictions: it’s valid for up to 30 connections or 7GB of bandwidth.
-However, the available price plans are reasonably appealing.
-As usual, the 1-year plan offers the most value for your money and also gets you one year for free.
+However, the available price plans are reasonably appealing, and the 2-year plan offers the most value for your money.
 The packages available are:

 - We’ve rounded up the best free VPN services of 2018